 Show All Answers

-The Town does support giving rides to seniors through the Castle Rock Senior Center.
-Medical rides are offered up to Lincoln Avenue in Lone Tree and the Southeast Light Rail stop at the Ridgegate Station.
-For more information on how to register for the senior shuttle, visit our Transportation Services page or call the Castle Rock Senior Center at 303-688-9498.
+The Town supports giving rides to seniors through the Castle Rock Senior Center.
+Medical rides are offered up to Lincoln Avenue in Lone Tree and to the light rail stop at the Ridgegate Station.
+For more information on how to register for the senior shuttle, visit our Transportation Services page, or call the Castle Rock Senior Center at 303-688-9498.